-Traditionally, LLMs pass through all $L$ layers of the model before making a prediction.
+Traditionally, LLMs pass through all layers of the model before making a prediction.
 In contrast, early-exit LLMs \citep{elbayad2020depthadaptivetransformer, calm} offer the option to yield a prediction after each layer.
-This is achieved by passing the current hidden representation through an ``unembedding'' matrix that maps the hidden state to the vocabulary, pruned to the finite set of possible labels for a particular task.
+This is achieved by passing the current hidden representation through an ``unembedding'' matrix that maps the hidden state to the vocabulary, pruned to the finite set of possible labels for classification tasks.
 Specifically, for each layer $l \in \{1,\ldots, L\}$ where $L$ represents the total number of layers in the model, a confidence score $\mathfrak{C}_l \in [0,1]$ and an exit threshold $\lambda \in [0,1]$ are defined.
-An early prediction is returned as soon as the confidence at the current layer exceeds the threshold, with each condition evaluated in the order of the layers in the original model.
-This is outlined in Eq. \ref{eq:early_exit_defn} and illustrated in Fig. \ref{fig:early-exit-illustration}.
+An early prediction is returned as soon as the confidence at the current layer exceeds the threshold, evaluating the conditions sequentially from layer 1 to $L$, as outlined in Eq. \ref{eq:early_exit_defn} and illustrated in Fig. \ref{fig:early-exit-illustration}.

 Here, $p_l$ denotes the LLM's predictive distribution at the $l$-th layer.
 While various choices of confidence scores are possible, we use a simple one derived from the maximum class probability: $\mathfrak{C}_l := \max\limits_{k \in \mathcal{Y}} p_l(k \mid x, c)$.
 This choice of confidence measure is common in prior work \citep{calm}, and we provide additional justification of this choice (compared to alternative confidence scores) through ablation studies in \S\ref{sec:confidence-ablations}.